Ablative laser resurfacing can cause various side effects, including:

 Nonablative laser resurfacing also can cause side effects, including:

 - Infection.
 Nonablative laser resurfacing can cause a flare-up of the herpes virus.

 - Changes in skin color.
-If you have darker skin, nonablative laser resurfacing can cause your skin to become temporarily darker (hyperpigmentation).
+If you have tanned or darker skin, nonablative laser resurfacing can cause your skin to become temporarily darker (hyperpigmentation).

 - Mild swelling and redness.
 Swelling and redness typically last only hours or days.

 - Blistering and scarring.
-Rarely, nonablative laser resurfacing can cause blistering or scarring.
+Rarely, nonablative laser resurfacing can cause blistering and scarring.

 Laser resurfacing isn't for everyone.
 Your doctor might caution against laser resurfacing if you:

-- Have taken the acne medication isotretinoin (Amnesteem, others) during the past year
+- Have taken the acne medication isotretinoin (Amnesteem, Claravis) during the previous year

-- Have diabetes, a connective tissue or autoimmune disease, or a weak immune system
+- Have an autoimmune disease or a weak immune system